5201 N. O’Connor Boulevard, Suite 100, Irving, TX 75039

 972.721.2260 phone | 972.721.0484 fax

 Don is a Certified Public Accountant and holds a Master of Business Administration degree from Angelo State University in San Angelo and a Bachelor of Business Administration from the University of Texas in Austin .
-He retired from Verizon Communications in 2003 after a 28 year career.
+He retired from Verizon Communications in 2003 after a 28 year career, and is a veteran of the U.S. Air Force.

 Executive Director, Irving Sister Cities / International Trade & Development Assistance Center - email@example.com